Watchmen

 A commercial success, Watchmen has received critical acclaim both in the comics and mainstream press.
 Watchmen was recognized in Time's List of the 100 Best Novels as one of the best English language novels published since 1923.
 In a retrospective review, the BBC's Nicholas Barber described it as "the moment comic books grew up".
 Moore opposed this idea, stating, "I tend to think that, no, comics hadn't grown up.
 There were a few titles that were more adult than people were used to.
 But the majority of comics titles were pretty much the same as they'd ever been.
 It wasn't comics growing up.
 I think it was more comics meeting the emotional age of the audience coming the other way."

-After a number of attempts to adapt the series into a feature film, director Zack Snyder's Watchmen was released in 2009.
-A video game series, Watchmen: The End Is Nigh, was released in the same year to coincide with the film's release.
+After several attempts to adapt the series into a feature film, director Zack Snyder's Watchmen was released in 2009.
+An episodic video game, Watchmen: The End Is Nigh, was released to coincide with the film's release.

 DC Comics published Before Watchmen, a series of nine prequel miniseries, in 2012, and Doomsday Clock, a 12-issue limited series and sequel to the original Watchmen series, from 2017 to 2019 – both without Moore's or Gibbons' involvement.
-The second series integrated the Watchmen characters within the DC Universe, home to more recognizable DC superheroes like Superman, Batman and Wonder Woman.
+The second series integrated the Watchmen characters within the DC Universe.
+A standalone sequel, Rorschach by Tom King, was published between October 2020 and September 2021.
 A television continuation to the original comic, set 34 years after the comic's timeline, was broadcast on HBO from October to December 2019 with Gibbons' involvement.
-A comic continuation of the HBO series, titled Rorschach and written by Tom King, began publication in October 2020.
-Moore has expressed his displeasure with later adaptations and asked that Watchmen not be adapted for future works.
+Moore has expressed his displeasure with adaptations and sequels of Watchmen and asked his name not to be used for future works.